Money Calculator

 What is the difference between nominal and real returns?

-Does inflation affect real estate prices?
+Does inflation affect real estate returns in India?